kavindukalinga/Spark-challenge-2023/README.md

 ## Tech Hawks

->We are a team of four friends who were undergraduates with innovative ideas in the department of Electronic and Telecommunication Engineering in University of Moratuwa.
-We came up with the team name **Tech Hawks** and tried to find sustainable solutions for the economic crisis and current problems together.
-We enetered the Spark Challenge 2022/23 hoping to compete doing our best and win the competition.
+>***Tech Hawks*** is a dedicated team of highly motivated and skilled undergraduate students with a passion for technology.
+Our team is comprised of technical enthusiasts who possess a deep understanding of the latest advancements in the tech industry.
+With a strong focus on innovation and creativity, we strive to develop cutting-edge solutions that address the challenges faced by today's digital landscape.
+We are committed to utilizing our knowledge and skills to make a positive impact and create a better future.

 ### Members